CLAN2201 Greek 1

 - Students are able to (1) recognise and describe the forms and functions of a basic variety of Greek nouns, adjectives, pronouns and verbs; (2) demonstrate understanding of elementary Greek sentence structure (syntax); (3) translate from Greek, without the aid of dictionaries, simple passages composed of a set vocabulary; (4) compose simple Greek sentences from a set vocabulary; and (5) use correct grammatical terminology in the analysis of Greek words and sentences.

-- Typically this unit is assessed in the following ways: (1) class tests and (2) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) class tests and (2) end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.